Audiph/quiz/README.md

 A full-stack quiz application built with Next.js, Cloudflare Workers, and React 19.
 This monorepo demonstrates modern web development practices with edge computing, server components, and type-safe development.

+### Honest Time Spent

+1. Since I don't really have much time when the email was sent Thursday 3:40am PH Time, I can only start this on Friday night PH time (10pm), after my shift.
+I spent around 3 hours that day only building the boilerplates and strategize/planning before actually coding
+2. I continued this the day after, which is Saturday night time 9pm up until now (Sun ~3am; right before the deadline I believe).
+This time, I started working on it and actually finish it.
+3. So, total of 9hrs.

 ## 🚀 Quick Start

 ### Prerequisites